Industrial Chemicals– Possible Carcinogen (IARC 2B)

 1,2-Dichloroethane was not included in other Canadian government chemical listings reviewed.

-1,2-Dichloroethane is used primarily in the production of vinyl chloride monomer, which is used to make polyvinyl chloride (PVC).
-A small quantity of 1,2-dichloroethane is used in the production of compounds including ethylenediamines, tri- and tetrachloroethene, aziridines and various chlorinated solvents used for extraction and cleaning.[3,11]
+1,2-Dichloroethane is used primarily to produce vinyl chloride monomer, which is then used to make polyvinyl chloride (PVC).
+A small quantity of 1,2-dichloroethane is used to produce compounds including ethylenediamines, tri- and tetrachloroethene, aziridines, and various chlorinated solvents used for extracting and cleaning.[3,17]

 The use of 1,2-dichloroethane as a lead scavenging agent in gasoline is declining, although the extent of its current use in aircraft fuel is not clear.
-Historically, 1,2-dichloroethane was used in ore flotation and metal degreasers, as a grain, household and soil fumigant, and as a solvent in textile cleaning and pharmaceutical product processing.
+Historically, 1,2-dichloroethane was used in ore flotation and metal degreasing, as a grain, household and soil fumigant, and as a solvent to clean textiles and process pharmaceuticals.

 Canadian Production and Trade